camunda/camunda-platform-helm/docs/gha-workflows.md

 > [!NOTE]
 > The default behavior in the integration tests workflow is to delete the test resources
 > after the test is finished.
-To keep the deployment for at least one day, you need to set `ttl: 1d`.
+To keep the deployment for at least one day, you need to set `deployment-ttl: 1d`.
-> and you need to rerun the workflow again when you need the deployment to be persistent with a defined ttl.
+> and you need to rerun the workflow again when you need the deployment to be persistent with a defined deployment-ttl.
-Example ttl values:
+Example deployment-ttl values:
 360s: 360 seconds
 10m: 10 minutes
 24h: 24 hours